Pacific Southwest, Region 9: Superfund

 Groundwater: In the late 1970’s, the U.S. Geological Survey (USGS) described a groundwater plume of arsenic, cadmium, cobalt, copper, iron, lead, manganese, mercury, molybdenum, selenium, and zinc below the site and migrating northward.
 The shallow aquifer is contaminated with acidic process waters and metals potentially from the process areas, evaporation ponds, and leaking heap leach pads and tailings piles.
 Intermediate and deep aquifers may be degraded, and the aquifers may be interconnected.

 Fugitive Dust: High wind events combined with a semi-arid environment contribute to occasional erosion of the mine tailings piles, creating potentially contaminated fugitive dust blowing off of the site.
 In 2004, ARC installed ambient air monitoring equipment to evaluate fugitive dust concerns.
 ARC sampled particulate matter with an aerodynamic diameter less than 10 microns (PM10), total suspended particulates (TSP), metals, and radionuclides at the site perimeter from 2005 to 2008.
 The air monitoring program evaluated air quality impacts from fugitive dust using EPA-approved sampling methods.
 In an effort to reduce fugitive dust from blowing off of the site, EPA capped and sealed approximately 125 acres of potentially contaminated soil in 2006.
 During the capping, additional air monitoring was conducted to ensure that capping procedures did not produce additional fugitive dust.
 In early 2007, ARC upgraded the ambient air monitoring equipment to better characterize the high wind events and associated air pollutant concentrations.
-The air monitoring program was temporarily discontinued on April 1, 2008 and ARC has submitted the results to EPA for review.
-ARC conducted a baseline human health risk assessment in 2010 to determine, under current conditions, how potential for adverse health effects from the inhalation of dust at the boundary of the mine site compares to regulatory guidelines and to evaluate risk associated with natural background.
+The air monitoring program was temporarily discontinued on April 1, 2008 and ARC submitted the results to EPA for review.
+ARC conducted a baseline human health risk assessment in 2010 to determine, under current conditions, how potential for adverse health effects from the inhalation of dust at the boundary of the mine site would compare to regulatory guidelines and to evaluate risk associated with natural background.
 (The report can be found in the "Document and Reports" section below.)

 Who is Involved